 Eating fresh country foods in restaurants with truly skilled chefs is a big part of the show.
 We do “live to eat”.

 TIPS: Here is one tip… on “off nights” (non-holidays, weekdays), it can be hit-or-miss as to who is open and who is closed (another good reason to make plans).
 But the best part is that it is a whole different world during “off-peak”.
 Service is typically more friendly.
-Sometimes service isn’t so good out this way; we simply don’t have the population to be picky.
+Sometimes service isn’t so good out this way; we simply don’t have the population to be picky with staffing!!

 Also, off-peak means that the restaurants are grateful for the business.
 They want you to hang around and relish the experience.
 You stretch everything out.
 Share an appetizer, order soup, split an entry, split desert, have a coffee or a brandy.
 Not only will you be able to experience every course, but you will not leave feeling sick from over-eating.
 Portion sizes are often just too big.

-MORE INFORMATION: These are the two big tourism sites in the area – (Columbia County) – www.bestcountryroads.com and (Berkshire County) – www.berkshires.org.
+MORE INFORMATION: These days, one of the best listing services is YELP!
+There are two big tourism sites in the area – (Columbia County) – www.bestcountryroads.com and (Berkshire County) – www.berkshires.org.
 To have information snail-mailed to your home, go here